 Tradition is trying to catch up with the times at Dillard's.
 Sandwiched between retail giant Macy's and discount chains, such as Kohl's, Dillard's is rethinking its strategy and trimming its store count.
-The department store chain operates about 280 locations (down from 330 in 2005) in some 30 states, covering the Sunbelt and the central US.
+The department store chain operates about 270 locations (down from 330 in 2005) in some 30 US states, covering the Sunbelt and the central US.
 Its stores cater to middle- and upper-middle-income women, selling name-brand and private-label merchandise with a focus on apparel and home furnishings.
-Women's apparel and accessories account for more than 35% sales.
-Founded in 1938 by William Dillard, family members, through the W. D. Company, control nearly all of the company's voting shares and run the company.
+Women's apparel and accessories account for nearly 40% of its sales.
+Founded in 1938 by William Dillard, family members, through the W. D. Company, control the company.

 Beyond department stores, Dillard's owns CDI Contractors, a Little Rock, Arkansas-based construction firm that was started to build and remodel its stores.
-CDI, which accounts for only about 1% of Dillard's total sales, saw its sales decline some 11% in fiscal 2014 (ends January).
-New under Dillard's umbrella is Arkansas-based Acumen Brands, the operator of a dozen online retailers, including scrubschopper.com (medical uniforms) and countryoutfitter.com (western wear).
-Dillard's hopes to use Acumen's acumen to improve its namesake e-commerce site and the dozen operated by Acumen.
-Dillard's owns more than three-quarters of its stores as well as most of its distribution centers.
+It also owns Acumen Brands, the operator of a dozen online retailers, including scrubschopper.com (medical uniforms) and countryoutfitter.com (western wear), which assists in its e-commerce operations.

 Sales and Marketing

 Dillard's markets its products in shopping malls and open-air centers.
-In 2014 the company spent $65 million on advertising, down from $77 million in 2013 and $99 million in 2012.
+The retailer spent $56 million on advertising in FY2015, down from $65 million in FY2014 and $77 million in FY2013.

 In 2014, the company launched a partnership with Time Inc.'s Southern Living franchise to produce home products (bath, bedding, tabletop, candles, ceramic accessories) available exclusively at Dillard's stores.
 Later that year, Dillard's entered a new agreement with James Avery to provide that company's jewelry at more than 40 store locations.

-Along with the decline in sales, the company's store count has slipped as it shutters underperforming locations, including the last of its 16 home and furniture stores.
-Indeed, the schedule of store closings has accelerated in recent years as Dillard's tries to reduce operating expenses in a recessionary environment.
-To reverse falling sales, the department store chain has moved "up market", positioning itself above Macy's and Belk and below high-end chains such as Nordstrom and Bloomingdale's.
-To attract more customers Dillard's is focusing on adding more fashion, much like J. C. Penney has done in recent years.
+To try and reverse falling sales, the department store chain has moved "up market", positioning itself above Macy's and Belk and below high-end chains such as Nordstrom and Bloomingdale's.
+To attract more customers, Dillard's is focusing on adding more fashion, much like J. C. Penney has done in recent years.
 The firm's new direction is inspired on the success of specialty stores with their edited displays or merchandise in boutique-like settings rather than an endless sea of apparel racks.
 New stores are smaller (averaging 170,000 sq. ft.) and located in open-air lifestyle centers rather than enclosed malls.
-Dillard's, which is averse to marking down merchandise but has been forced to discount by its lower-end competitors, hopes its move up market will stop the markdowns.
+Dillard's, which has been averse to marking down merchandise but has been forced to discount by its lower-end competitors, hopes its move up market will stop the markdowns.